-Action Office Time File Application form, and one official transcript Admissions Office At least two weeks before registration.
+Action Office Time 1.
+File Application form, and one official transcript Admissions Office At least two weeks before registration.
 2. Graduate Record Exam Graduate Office For MSE-Exercise Science students only: At the initial registration time, file for the GRE exam to be completed within the first semester of enrollment.
 3. File program of study Graduate Office Before completing 9 credit hours.
-Please consult individual program sections in this Catalog for Admission points for specific Degree Programs.
-15 Hour Interview with Faculty File approval form Admission to degree candidacy Department Chair, Graduate Office Immediately after completing 15 credit hours 5.
+Please consult individual program- sections in this Catalog for Admission points for specific Degree Programs.
+4. 15 Hour Interview with Faculty File approval form Admission to degree candidacy Department Chair, Graduate Office Immediately after completing 15 credit hours 5.
 File Final Research Form, Final Research Graduate Office Nearing completion of 24 credit hours, work with advisor to complete the Final Research Form.
 The Final Research Paper, Project, Portfolio and/or results of the Final Comprehensive Examination must be approved and placed on file in the Graduate Office 28 calendar days before anticipated date of graduation.
 6. File for graduation Graduate Office No later than the end of the second week of the semester in which the student intends to graduate.
 7. File for final program comprehensive examinations Department Chair, Graduate Office Request to Take Comprehensive Examination Form (if required in your emphasis) signed and filed in the Graduate Office 2 weeks before the examination; results must be filed in the Graduate Office 28 days before anticipated date of graduation.
+For Exercise Science Students: this form must be filled no later than the last day of the second week of the semester in which graduation is intended.
 8. File for portfolio examination Department Chair, Graduate Office Request for Portfolio Review Form (if required in your emphasis) signed and filed in the Graduate Office the semester in which Portfolio will be reviewed.
-Portfolio results must be on file in the Graduate Office 28 days before anticipated date of graduation 9.
-File original and 3 copies thesis and abstracts Graduate Office The thesis must be submitted to the Graduate Office 28 calendar days before of anticipated date of graduation.
+Portfolio results must be on file in the Graduate Office 28 day before anticipated date of graduation File original and 3 copies thesis and abstracts Graduate Office The thesis must be submitted to the Graduate Office 28 calendar days before of anticipated date of graduation.